-Jill Duggar Dillard Finally Answers Viewers About Israel’s Eye — A Year Later
+Jill Duggar Dillard Finally Answers Questions About Israel’s Eye A Year Later

 — Derick Dillard (@derick4Him) January 27, 2017

-Now Jill Duggar Dillard has answered some of these questions in a new blog post, in which she addresses the whole family’s history of illness while outside the U.S., and finally tells viewers what was going on with Israel’s eye.
+Now Jill Duggar Dillard has answered some of these questions in a new blog post, in which she addresses the whole family’s history of illness while outside the U.S., and she finally tells viewers what was going on with Israel’s eye.

 This appears to explain why Israel Dillard’s eye was swollen and dark or reddish through several photos over the end of 2015 and beginning of 2016.

-Jill Dillard goes on to get ahead of any eagle-eyed viewers who might wonder about bumps or redness they see in photos in the near future: she describes how the toddler has already suffered ant bites and burned his hand when he

-…decided to test out the instant hot water dispenser and quickly learned it wasn’t a toy.
+Jill Dillard goes on to get ahead of any eagle-eyed viewers who might wonder about bumps or redness they see in photos in the near future: she describes how the toddler has already suffered ant bites and burned his hand when he “…decided to test out the instant hot water dispenser and quickly learned it wasn’t a toy.”

-As for the Dillard family’s health care, Jill talks more about the way they protect themselves:
+As for the Dillard family’s health care, Jill talks more about the way they protect themselves.

 It’s not clear why Jill Duggar Dillard didn’t shut down gossip about Israel’s safety sooner by answering this question a year or so ago, but now that she has offered a simple explanation — an eye infection — she’s also revealed a lot more about her concerns for the baby’s health in Central America.